GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Proposed Method

-In our setting, the dataset comprises a category of normal graphs and a category of anomalous graphs.
+In the first scenario, the dataset comprises a category of normal graphs and a category of anomalous graphs.
 Our goal is to accurately distinguish between normal and anomalous graphs.
 To address this graph-level task, we employ a variational graph autoencoder (VGAE) model similar to \cite{kipf2016variational}, but with a different architecture, to extract graph-level features and utilize the GRAM method for anomaly detection.
+The architectures of our VGAE during the training and testing phases of GRAM are illustrated in Fig.~\ref{Famework_GRAM_VGAE}.

 In the training phase, the VGAE is trained to minimize the unsupervised graph reconstruction error and the KL-loss.
 The encoder consists of a GNN and two multilayer perceptron (MLP) networks.
 The GNN is used to extract features from the input graph data consisting of the pair $\left ( \mathbf{X},\mathbf{A} \right )$ and generate the embedding $\mathbf{H}$.
 Then, the MLP networks generate the mean $\rmM$ and logarithmic standard deviation $\log\boldsymbol{\Sigma}$ for the latent variable $\mathbf{Z}$.
 Subsequently, the decoder consists of two MLPs and two GNNs, which decode and reconstruct the node features $\mathbf{X}$ and the adjacency matrix $\mathbf{A}$, respectively, resulting in $\tilde{\mathbf{X}}$ and $\tilde{\mathbf{A}}$.
 The reconstruction error is calculated by comparing the reconstructed $\tilde{\mathbf{X}}$ and $\tilde{\mathbf{A}}$ with the original input $\mathbf{X}$ and $\mathbf{A}$.
 The total loss for the VGAE is thus